tiberlab/tibercad/manual/Sphinx/Complete/modules/EFA.rst

-The calculation  may be obtained with an analytical or a numerical calculation.
+The quantum density   is  calculated  analytically   in the following way.

-By default, an analytical calculation of density is performed in the following way.
 For each eigenstate we calculate the effective mass assuming quadratic dispersion.
 Then the charge density is calculated  as follows:

 ..  math::
     :nowrap: